life on mars might not want to be found (2021)

 (log books sheets, three jars of coffee samples)

-The work is also exploring a scenario of a collaborative nature.
-In this alternative universe following an urgency to save humanity from sinking into inequality and test a new way of non-patriarchal governance, a woman cosmonaut is being sent to be the one who starts a future moon colony.
+In this alternative reality following an urgency to save humanity from sinking into inequality and test a new way of non-patriarchal governance, a woman cosmonaut is being sent to be the one who starts a future moon colony.
 The colony is humanity’s attempt to test a new model of society and strive for utopia.